dddrrreee/cs240lx-20spr/labs/11-gc/README.md

      and recursively calls `mark` on the block's allocated memory (so: not the header, not the leftover part, not the redzones).

-  4. `sweep_leak`: iterates over each header and warns if there are blocks that do not have references.
-(In practice: each time you find a leaked block, it's probably useful to set a bit in its header indicating you've already reported it, so any subsequent leak runs do not obscure additional errors by repeatedly reporting old ones.)
+  4. `sweep_leak`: iterates over each header and warns if a block in state `ALLOCATED` has not been marked.
+(In practice: each time you find a leaked block, it's probably useful to set a bit in its header indicating you've already reported this erro, so any subsequent leak runs do not obscure additional errors by repeatedly reporting old ones.)

   5. The tests are in `part2-test\*.c` --- you should just work through them one at a time like last time.
 The tests are pretty simplistic,